egoistas/shiftManagment/README.md

 # Shift Management Web App

-A complete web application for duty scheduling, statistics tracking, and personnel management.
+A complete web application for duty scheduling, statistics tracking, and personnel management.To run this app please run database.sql in your MySql framework to build the project's database schema.

 ## Features